Rosemary A. Rotondi

 JOBRIATH A.D.
 June to July 2011

 Archival film, photo and network news researcher for feature length documentary by Kieran Turner on rockstar Jobriath, an openly gay glam rocker in the 1970's.
 JOBRIATH was released theatrically in January 2014.
-DVD to be released in 2015.
-Streaming on Amazon, Itunes, VUDU.
+DVD released in 2015.
+Streaming on Amazon, iTunes, VUDU.

 I ALWAYS SAID YES: The Many Lives of Wakefield Poole

 Archival film, network news, photo researcher for this feature length documentary about Wakefield Poole created by Jim Tushinski.
-Currently touring in documentary film festivals as a work-in-progress This film premiered in NYC’s NEWFEST (NYC’s premier LGBT movie festival) on July 28, 2014, and also in OUTFEST, Los Angeles, July 12, 2014.
+This film premiered in NYC’s NEWFEST (NYC’s premier LGBT movie festival) on July 28, 2014, and also in OUTFEST, Los Angeles, July 12, 2014.

 Archival film consultant on this award winning documentary by Susan Muska and Greta Olafsdottir